davidzuma/welli/docs/trade_offs_and_risks.md

 - **Privacy concerns**: Ensure transparency about data usage, offer opt-out options, and avoid excessive targeting in early interactions.
 - **Mismatch in tone**: Adjust tone based on user patterns or allow users to select a preferred communication style (e.g., calm vs. upbeat).
 - **Increased costs**: Optimize by caching embeddings and responses, using cost-effective models, and limiting dynamic AI features to active users.
+- **Ethical considerations and bias**: Regularly audit AI outputs for fairness, diversify training data, and involve diverse stakeholders in the development process to mitigate bias.

-Continuous A/B testing and user feedback can help monitor and reduce these risks over time.
+Continuous A/B testing and user feedback help monitor and reduce these risks over time.